Snell takes no-hitter into 7th, Padres beat Mets 2-0

 The left-handed Snell got three straight outs, including two strikeouts, to strand Lindor at third.

+“I just said this is my night, I am not letting anyone cross the plate.
+It was just kind of a mindset that I was going to throw fastballs and I was going to make them swing,” Snell said.
+“As that inning went, I just knew I was going to have a lot behind every fastball so I might as well throw it as hard as I can and see what they can do with it.”

-The 2018 AL Cy Young Award winner with Tampa Bay had a 5.55 ERA in his first season with San Diego prior to Friday, but he showed excellent control and mixed his offspeed well to keep New York off balanced.
+The 2018 AL Cy Young Award winner with Tampa Bay had a 5.55 ERA in his first season with San Diego prior to Friday, but he showed excellent control and relied heavily on his fastball with some curveballs peppered in to keep New York off balanced.
 He threw a season-high 101 pitches and walked one.

+“The belief in me has always been really strong so good or bad it doesn’t matter, I know who I am,” Snell said.
+“That was the secret today, I just pitched.
+I threw what I wanted to throw and made sure I threw strikes as frequently as I could.”

 Lindor also had a deep fly to the center-field wall in the third for a long out, the only near hit by the Mets until Lindor’s subsequent single.